Key Takeaway

 Solution: Every 4-6 weeks, reduce volume or intensity by 40-50% for one week

-Problem: Program hopping prevents consistent progressive overload
+Problem: Changing programs too often prevents consistent progressive overload

 Solution: Stick to a program for at least 8-12 weeks before changing